Axel Werner

-Axel Wilfredo Werner (born 28 February 1996) is an Argentine professional footballer as a goalkeeper for La Liga club Elche.
+Axel Wilfredo Werner (born 28 February 1996) is an Argentine professional footballer as a goalkeeper for Rosario Central, on loan from Spanish club Elche CF.

 Club career

 Atlético Rafaela

 Born in Rafaela, Werner was an Atlético Rafaela youth graduate.
 On 10 August 2015 he made his professional debut, starting in a 5–1 routing of Deportivo Merlo, for the year's Copa Argentina.

 Werner made his Primera División debut on 3 October 2015, starting in a 1–1 away draw against Arsenal.
 In March 2016 he was chosen as a first-choice, as starter Germán Montoya was injured; the latter subsequently moved to Belgrano.

 Atlético Madrid and loans

 On 20 August 2016, Werner signed a five-year contract with La Liga club Atlético Madrid, being immediately loaned to Boca Juniors for one season.
 He returned to Atleti ahead of the 2017–18 season, being third-choice behind Jan Oblak and Miguel Ángel Moyà.

 On 8 March 2018, after Moyà was released, Werner made his competitive debut for Atlético by starting in a 3–0 UEFA Europa League home defeat of FC Lokomotiv Moscow.
 On 29 April of the following year, he made his La Liga debut by playing the full 90 minutes in a 1–0 win at Deportivo Alavés.